kericson-utmartin-csci222/Fa21-HW00/README.md

 mkdir ~/.emacs.d/include
 cp emacs/doqmnt.el ~/.emacs.d/include
 ```
-Again, this is assuming that you're in the HW00 folder of your repository
+Again, this is assuming that you're in the base folder of this repository

 The emacs and doqmnt files provide several helpful functions, but of immediate use:
 - M-x main - this will insert a main.cpp template at the cursor point - it will include the iostream library, and use the standard namespace